 Proposal X has the highest net present value but is not the most desirable investment.
 The present value indexes show proposal Y as the most desirable investment because it promises to generate 1.07 present value for each dollar invested, which is the highest among three alternatives.

-The net present value method is based on two assumptions.
-These are:
+The net present value method of project analysis is based on two prime assumptions which are given below:

 - The cash generated by a project is immediately reinvested to generate a return at a rate that is equal to the discount rate used in present value analysis.